Contents

 Feenberg (1991, 1999) provides an alternative account of why technologies serve dominant interests: technical codes embed the values of the social groups that design them, and democratic rationalization can reshape technologies to serve broader interests.
 The difference here is narrower.
 One route to reconcentration lies in the operational requirements of infrastructure maintenance at scale, even when designers are committed to decentralization.
 Design values matter.
 They affect which functions are formalized, which remain residual, and what contestation tools participants inherit.
 Democratic intent does not remove the problem of residual functions; it changes the conditions under which those functions might be disciplined.

-Across these engagements, the temporal gradient identified above is decisive: young distributive systems are socially malleable, with design choices open and the governance order unstabilized.
+Across these engagements, and against the transaction-cost rival framing addressed in Section 3.2, the temporal gradient identified above is decisive: young distributive systems are socially malleable, with design choices open and the governance order unstabilized.
 Mature distributive systems exhibit inertial characteristics as accumulated infrastructure, dependencies, and governance arrangements resist redirection.
 The participant who gains access through the infrastructure and the operator who governs that access through the same infrastructure both describe the arrangement accurately; the divergence is positional, and the transition from malleability to inertia is gradual.

 8.3.
 Limitations

-The mechanism’s components draw selectively from broader frameworks: Illich’s threshold dynamics from a broader critique of institutional conviviality, Michels’s participation-cost mechanism from a broader theory of organizational psychology, and Polanyi’s institutional embedding from a broader account of the double movement.
-Duarte-Rivera (2026) has applied Polanyi’s framework to cryptocurrency, analyzing re-commodification through the fictitious-commodities concept; the application here operates at a different analytical level, focused on infrastructure and governance co-production rather than market dynamics alone.
+The mechanism’s components draw selectively from broader accounts: Illich’s threshold dynamics from a broader critique of institutional conviviality, and Polanyi’s institutional embedding from a broader account of the double movement.
+Duarte-Rivera (2026) has applied Polanyi’s account to cryptocurrency, analyzing re-commodification through the fictitious-commodities concept; the application here operates at a different analytical level, focused on infrastructure and governance co-production with market dynamics treated as adjacent evidence.

 8.4.
 Falsification

-Five conditions would independently undermine the framework.
+Five conditions would independently undermine the account.
 Each is specified against the Ethereum case and the conversion account developed here.

 Residual-path bypassability.
 Retail users, hosted application teams, validators, and delegated stakers can shift from the ordinary mediated path to self-provided or low-concentration alternatives with low cost and without material degradation in continuity, latency, usability, or yield.
-For the purposes of the present framework, bypassability is weakened only if a technically competent participant or small organizational unit can deploy a substitutable path within roughly 30 days, at no more than 25% above the annualized cost of the dominant mediated path or no more than 2x a near-zero-priced mediated outlay, and without more than roughly 20% degradation in the decisive service dimension for that path.
+For the purposes of the present account, a path counts as practically bypassable only if a technically competent participant or small organizational unit can deploy a substitutable path within roughly 30 days, at no more than 25% above the annualized cost of the dominant mediated path or no more than 2x a near-zero-priced mediated outlay, and without more than roughly 20% degradation in the decisive service dimension for that path.
+The numeric parameters are first-pass operationalizations, stated so the test can be applied and revised; they are fixed before inspection of any path, and the decisive service dimension is fixed ex ante per participant-path class: continuity and consumer-device usability for retail default access, throughput and archive access for hosted application teams, realized block value for validators using MEV-Boost, and net yield for delegated stakers.
 That outcome would weaken the claim that the residual layer is hard to bypass in practice.

 Governance-relevance failure.
-A concentrated residual layer in Ethereum proves unable to shape access, ordering, continuity, legitimacy, accountability, or appropriation for the participant class that depends on it.
+A concentrated residual layer in Ethereum is unable to shape access, ordering, continuity, valuation, legitimacy, or accountability for the participant class that depends on it (with appropriation tested at the capture clause).
 That outcome would weaken the conversion claim even if concentration itself remained.

 Interruption-condition failure.
 A distributive system with weak interruption conditions fails to generate governance-relevant conversion, or a system with strong interruption conditions regularly generates it anyway.
 Either outcome would undermine the discriminating power of the interruption stack.